I Think We're Alone Now: Critical reception

 Max Bell from Number One wrote, "This chestnut is more interesting if only because Tiffany is a 16-year old from Oklahoma who looks like being America's first teenage singing star in years.
 This was Number One over the pond and it's obvious Tiffany has the credentials to become a countrified threat to Madonna's crown.
 She'll be Miss America 1988!
 A celebrity is born!"
-Sue Dando from Smash Hits commented, "Tiff's bid for world domination has now hit the shopping malls of Britain and I suspect it won't be very long before we'll all have succumed to the "charms" of this rather wretched thing."
+Sue Dando from Smash Hits deemed the song "average" and described it as a "rather wretched thing" with "so slightly raunchy female vocals and insubstantial pop toons that are infuriatingly catchy".
+Lawrence Donegan of Record Mirror stated that Tiffany's number-one hit on the US charts "proves you don't need to be beautiful and talented to get on in this world".
+James Hamilton of the same magazine called the song a "flurryingly energetic (0-)130 1/2-0 bpm revival".

 Music video

-The accompanying music video for "I Think We're Alone Now" was directed entirely by Tobin and shot in numerous shopping malls in Utah, which echoed the way her early career had been promoted.
-Fashion Place Mall (Murray, Utah), Crossroads Mall (Salt Lake City, Utah), 49th Street Galleria (Murray, Utah) and Ogden City Mall (Ogden, Utah).
+The accompanying music video for "I Think We're Alone Now" was directed entirely by Tobin, and shot in numerous shopping malls in Utah, which echoed the way her early career had been promoted: Fashion Place Mall (Murray, Utah), Crossroads Plaza Mall (Salt Lake City, Utah), 49th Street Galleria (Murray, Utah) and Ogden City Mall (Ogden, Utah).
 Elements of the video were filmed in the now demolished Bull Ring Centre in Birmingham, UK.
 The video was featured in the 2012 film Ted and the song was also on the soundtrack and appears in its sequel.

 In 2019, a new video directed by Marc Trojanowski, featuring the re-recorded 2019 version of the song and filmed in various locations around Los Angeles, was released online.